kubevault/prometheus-exporter/docs/concepts/vault-server-crds/auth-methods/aws-iam.md

 > New to KubeVault?
 Please start [here](/docs/concepts/README.md).

-# Configure AWS IAM Auth Method for Vault Server
+# Connect to Vault using AWS IAM Auth Method

-In KubeVault operator, usually Vault connection information are handled by [AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md).
-For [AWS IAM authentication](https://www.vaultproject.io/docs/auth/aws.html#iam-auth-method), it has to be enabled and configured in Vault.
-To perform this authenticaion:
+The KubeVault operator uses an [AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md) to connect to an externally provisioned Vault server.
+For [AWS IAM authentication](https://www.vaultproject.io/docs/auth/aws.html#iam-auth-method), it has to be enabled and configured in the Vault server.
+Follow the steps below to create an appropriate AppBinding:

 - You have to specify `spec.secret` in the [AppBinding](/docs/concepts/vault-server-crds/auth-methods/appbinding.md).